myriamlmiii/topological-sort-research/README.md

 The citation network is derived from ten real academic papers on nanotechnology in sustainable agriculture.
-The foundational study on Mo–nanoparticle seed treatments【185981669904535†L49-L56】 is cited by subsequent reviews and experimental papers, culminating in a 2024 review on climate change mitigation【643682034050769†L230-L236】.
+The foundational study on Mo–nanoparticle seed treatments is cited by subsequent reviews and experimental papers, culminating in a 2024 review on climate change mitigation【643682034050769†L230-L236】.
 The metadata and dependency structure are stored in `src/data/research_data.py`.